johnhamelink/elixir-fdg/README.md

 # FDG [![Build Status](https://travis-ci.org/johnhamelink/elixir-fdg.svg?branch=master)](https://travis-ci.org/johnhamelink/elixir-fdg)

+## This project is not yet complete, nor is it ready to be used.
+If you fancy helping making it complete, be my guest!

-Simple Syntax for producing Force directed graphs!
+Simple library for producing Force directed graphs!

 ## Installation